fmaussion/teaching/linux_tutorial.rst

 A short tutorial to the Linux command line
 ==========================================

 This document is a very short introduction to the linux systems used at the Univeristy of Innsbruck and to the Linux command line.
+The final part of the tutorial will install python for the exercises.

 It was largely inspired from the first parts of Michael Stonebank's `UNIX tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/index.html>`_

 What is Linux and why should I use it?
 --------------------------------------

-The `world wide web <http://lmgtfy.com/?q=What+is+Linux%3F>`_ is going to give a better answer than me to the first question.
+The `web <http://lmgtfy.com/?q=What+is+Linux%3F>`_ is going to give a better answer than me to the first question.

 I think that every student in sciences should know about the existence of Linux and know the basics of it.
-Meteorology students in particular will have to use it soon or late, as it is highly probable that most of the the tools and data they are using are running or have been created on Linux systems.
+Meteorology students in particular will have to use it soon or late, as most of the the tools and data they are using are running or have been created on Linux systems.

 Linux has always been an environment for programmers and has the reputation of beiing "geeky" and "complicated".
-This is less true today, with many Linux distributions becoming mainstream and easy to use (my current personal favorite is `Mint <http://linuxmint.com/>`_).
+This is less true today, with many Linux distributions becoming mainstream and easy to use (my current personal favorite is `Linux Mint <http://linuxmint.com/>`_).

-I personnaly think that Linux is even more user-friendly than Windows: once some of its particularities are understood (which can be frustrating in the beginning since it works *very* differently than windows), one can see that there is much less "hidden" in Linux than in Windows (especially when installing/deinstalling softwares).
+I personnaly think that Linux is more user-friendly than Windows: once some of the particularities of Linux are understood (which can be frustrating in the beginning since it works *quite* differently than windows), one can see that there is much less "hidden" in Linux than in Windows (especially when installing/deinstalling softwares).

 Its command line utilities are very powerful, but we will just learn the basics before we get started with Python.